The rise of Bitcoin: Bonanza or bust?

 This also makes it virtually impossible to prove you owned a bitcoin if you misplace its alphanumeric code.
 If you delete your wallet file or forget your passwords, your money is gone forever.

+First off, you need a wallet.
+You can either download the original Bitcoin client and run it on your own computer, or you can trust a third party online service like MyWallet to take care of it for you.
 From there, there's a number of ways to buy bitcoins with regular cash.
 You can strike a deal directly with another bitcoin owner over at Bitcoin OTC, use a big-time currency exchange like Mt.Gox or any number of others.

 If you want to keep your identity as far away from the transaction as possible, you can use a cash deposit service like bitinstant – you notify the service that you want to buy X dollars worth of bitcoins, they give you some deposit details, and you simply walk into a bank (or another deposit location like a 7-11 or Walmart store) and drop off the cash with a given account and reference number.
 Once the transaction is verified, the bitcoins are transferred to your ownership.
 The process takes less than an hour and costs you a four percent fee.